 - 1. How do Clausewitz and Sun Tzu define war?
 How do the definitions differ and how do those definitions shape concepts about war and strategies for winning wars? - 2.
 What are the distinctions between the various levels of war policy, grand strategy, strategy, operations, and tactics. - 3.
 What does Clausewitz mean by the "Paradoxical Trinity?"
 How does he relate the dynamics of the "Trinity" to the various elements of any society?
-What is meant by the "Clausewitzian Triangle?" - 4.
-What are the distinctions between limited war, unlimited war, and total war? - 5.
+What is meant by the "Clausewitzian Triangle?"

+- 4. What are the distinctions between limited war, unlimited war, and total war? - 5.
 What is critical analysis?
 Why is the use of history so important to this concept?
-How is it used in the S&W course?
+How is it used in the S&W course - 6.
+How should ethics inform military strategy?
+Who is responsible for ethical thinking in the profession of arms?